-The performance of the system >pipette and tip< was determined by calibration using the gravimetric method as described in ISO 8655:2002 [1] for a) and Eppendorf SOP (see Methods) for b).
-Thereby two methods were applied: a) Calibration using a new tip for each measurement b) Calibration using one tip for each measured volume
+The performance of the system >pipette and tip< was determined by calibration using the gravimetric method as described in ISO 8655 [1] and the Eppendorf SOP [2].
+Thereby two methods were applied:

+- a) Calibration according to ISO 8655-6 [1] using a new tip for each measurement - b) Calibration using one tip for each measured volume

 The calibrations were performed with analytical balance Model XP26PC (METTLER TOLEDO®) in a draught-free room.
 Relative humidity was above 50 % r.H. and temperature was constant between 15 °C and 30 °C during the test.
 To ensure temperature equilibration, pipettes, tips and molecular grade water were stored inside the test room at least 2 h before calibration.
 Air temperature and atmospheric pressure were measured before and after testing in order to determine the Z correction factor.
 The calibrations were performed at 100 % nominal volume and 10 % nominal volume.
 For each condition, two series of ten pipettings were performed.
 Eppendorf Xplorer pipettes were used in pipetting mode.
-Inaccuracy and imprecision obtained were compared to pipette supplier specifications [3] and ISO 8655-2:2002 [1].
-The limits in the updated version ISO 8655:2022 stay the same for 100 % nominal volume and were increased for the 10 % nominal volume.
-Hence, the narrowest error limits were evaluated.
-Tests were performed by a skilled operator as required in the ISO 8655-6:2022.
+Inaccuracy and imprecision obtained were compared to supplier specifications [3] and ISO 8655-2 [1].
+Tests were performed by a skilled operator.